jmrossy/celo-web-wallet/README.md

-# celo-web-wallet
+# Celo Web Wallet

-A light, purely client-side wallet for the Celo network
+A light, purely client-side wallet for the Celo network.

 ## Building and running on localhost